The downside of Weber gas grills lasting forever is that every five to six years you need to replace the Weber Flavorizer bars.

 You can use the links below to match your Weber grill with the correct replacement Flavorizer bars.

 - 4 burner Weber gas grill

 - 6 burner Weber gas grill

-This site guides you between the different choices available, helps make sure you get ones that will fit your grill and provides a historical overview of the development of Weber Flavorizer bars.
+This site guides you between the different choices available, helps make sure you get ones that will fit your grill and provides a historical overview of the development of Flavorizer bars.

-- The third option you will might see are Weber Flavorizer bars constructed of a very heavy gauge (16 gauge) stainless steel.
+- The third option you will might see are bars constructed of a very heavy gauge (16 gauge) stainless steel.
 These bars are not made by Weber but will probably last longer than your grill.

 All three choices work equally well as far as enabling even heat distribution in your grill and preventing flare-ups.
 The main performance difference is how long they will last.
 Exactly how long the Weber Flavorizer bars will last depends upon how often you use your grill and whether or not you keep it covered.